-Wear gloves to protect the surface from fingerprints.
-Cotton is best, but rubber works as long as you wash a new pair first.
-(Any sulfur that remains on the gloves could cause it to tarnish.)
+Cotton gloves are best but rubber gloves work, so long as you wash a new pair of these gloves first.
+(Any sulfur that remains on the gloves could cause copper to tarnish.)

-Strain the juice from one lemon, or pour a few generous drops of lemon juice into a small container.
+A lemon and salt paste is an easy, natural tarnish remover that works.
+To create the cleaning paste strain the juice from one lemon, or a few generous drops of lemon juice, into a small container.
 Add salt until the mixture forms a paste-like texture.

 Using a soft, dry cloth, rub the paste over the copper.
 Rinse with warm water.
 Polish with a soft cloth lightly moistened with olive oil for a shiny finish.
 Allow to air dry.